How to Keep Your Trainee Tables So Your Grants Manager Will Love You

 You may not have trainees yet, but when you do, you’ll need to start keeping track of them.
 At some point, you’ll be asked to serve as a mentor or otherwise be involved with an institutional training grant.
 NIH has specific characteristics and outcomes they want to know about your trainees, and they want it in particular formats.
 It’s more effective to track these from the start, with regular updates, than it is to scramble to complete rosters during the few weeks (or days) you have before the PI wants the tables back.

-In the last year, I’ve been in charge of training tables for a K12 and a CTSA KL2 and TL1 program, all of which were funded.
+In recent years, I’ve been in charge of training tables for a K12 and a CTSA KL2 and TL1 program, all of which were funded.
 The CTSA grant included more than 60 participating faculty who needed to have information in the training tables.
 Here’s what folks like me have to fill out, and how you can help us by just keeping certain information in your records of trainees, and keeping it in a certain format.

 The current training tables have several pages of very dense, very detailed instructions.
 One option for tracking your trainees is to keep copies of these tables for yourself.
 This is great if you get a request to send in pre-filled tables, because you don’t have to do anything but forward what you keep for yourself.
 However, the information is scattered across multiple tables in combinations that don’t make a lot of intuitive sense.